-There are eight bookshops in Clunes, several cafes, a bakery, confectionary, photographer, gift and antique shops, and a fine arts gallery.
+There are several bookshops in Clunes, a number of cafes, a bakery, confectionary, photographer, gift and antique shops, and a pottery and art gallery.
 There is a gourmet greengrocer, butcher, delicatessen, provedore, restaurant and wine shop.
 The service station and the local supermarket are open 7 days a week and an ATM is available in the main street.
 The hotel serves evening meals Wednesday to Sunday.

 It is a vibrant town of approximately 2,200 people who collaborate to achieve the best of small town living.
 There are a number of active social and sporting groups and many facilities including a swimming pool, ovals, petanque piste, netball/basketball courts, tennis courts as well as a golf course.

 Education is an important aspect of Clunes’ development with a primary school, regional campus of Wesley College and an adult learning centre at the Clunes Neighbourhood House and a public library.

 There is a strong connection with our rural community celebrated in the major annual Clunes and District Agricultural Show which has been running for over 150 years.
 The Show occurs on the third Saturday of November.

 The town is located in an expanding and award-winning wine growing area.
 There are three wineries in close proximity to the town.

 The picturesque main street of Clunes has been the location of several films and TV series including Mad Max (1979) and Ned Kelly (2003), Tomorrow When the War Began (2015) and an episode of HBO’s The Leftovers (2016)